 - Theanine: 100mg or 200mg (tastes great, easy to dissolve 200mg are large)

-- Chromium (will need to break into smaller doses. melts easy, good taste)
+- EZ Melts Chromium Tablets (will need to break into smaller doses. melts easy, good taste)

 - Calcium chewables